DevArrowsmith/self-checkout/readme.md

 This repo is a Test-Driven Development (TDD) exercise.

-The aim is to fulfil the following user story using TDD:
+The aim was to fulfil the following user story using TDD:

 >1.
 As a user, I would like to be able to scan an item using barcode so its details can be found from products list (test data).
 >2.
 As a user, I would like to be able to add an item to basket.